|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 The population of the developed countries, which accounted for 75 per cent of world tourism in 2010, is static and growing older.
 An aging population has different characteristics and requirements to the so called ‘dot.com’ generation.
 The tourism and hospitality industry will therefore need to re-focus on the medical and nutritional needs of the former, and the real-time, ‘24/7’ needs of the latter.
 An aging population is likely to result in an accelerating growth in cultural tourism whilst technological innovations will have a greater impact on the online information and reservation needs of the latter.
 These trends are examined in the context of continuing globalisation with implications for the structure and organisation of the industry.

-The aim of the module is to inform students about the nature, process and management of organisational change.
-Highlighting various models and approaches, the module uses case analysis to examine the interpersonal, group and organisational issues associated with change management in a range of tourism and hospitality situations.
+The aim of this BSc (Hons) International Tourism and Hospitality Management programme module is to inform students about the nature, process and management of organisational change.
+Highlighting various models and approaches, the module uses case studies from the tourism and hospitality industry to examine the interpersonal, group and organisational issues associated with change management in a range of tourism and hospitality situations.
 By analysing the usefulness and drawbacks of different models it will enable students to identify the most suitable approach in a specific situation with the development of an implementation strategy.

-The module examines the nature of risk and the processes for identifying and managing risk in tourism and hospitality organisations.
+The BSc (Hons) International Tourism and Hospitality Management programme module examines the nature of risk and the processes for identifying and managing risk in tourism and hospitality organisations.
 The characteristics of human error are explored as background to an appraisal of various risk assessment models and approaches to risk management.
 Once various risk factors have been identified and an assessment completed, systems for managing risk can be evaluated.
 The module concludes by an analysis of the relationship between risk and safety which leads to an examination of how a ‘just’ culture for balancing safety and accountability can be developed.

 The independent research project provides students with an opportunity to integrate and apply knowledge and understanding from the three years of the programme to a tourism and hospitality environment, to develop research skills and study current management literature in a specialised area.
-The project is an original, detailed research analysis on a topic selected in consultation with, and supervised by a member of LSME’s academic staff.
+The project is an original, detailed research analysis on a topic selected in consultation with, and supervised by a member of London School of Management Education’s academic staff.
 The project includes a critical literature review and primary and/or secondary empirical work to address a specific research question (or questions).

 Normally the course will involve three years of full-time study with an additional year for the foundation option.